emmanuelaboah/Decision-Score-Histogram/README.md

 ## References
-Users can refer to our papers below for further insight and
+Users can refer to our paper below for further insight and
 examples:
 - Aboah Boateng E, Bruce JW.
 Unsupervised Machine Learning Techniques for Detecting PLC Process Control Anomalies.
 Journal of Cybersecurity and Privacy.